 The only place of interest with more visitors is the Alhambra, the most-visited monument in Spain.
-It is not about the Cathedral, nor the Royal Chapel.
+It is not about the Cathedral in the old town of Granada, nor the Royal Chapel.
 Nor is it about the monasteries of Cartuja or San Jerónimo .
 The second most visited place in Granada is the Crypt of Fray Leopoldo de Alpandeire, the friar-almoner who was beatified in 2010.

 The Crypt of Fray Leopoldo can be found inside the Parish of La Inmaculada.
 It is located next to the Jardines de Triunfo, in the Franciscan-Capuchin convent of Granada, the order he belonged to.
 Around 60,000 people a month attend to pray and plead to Fray Leopoldo, the friar-almoner from Alpandeire (Málaga), who lived and died in Granada.

 Since his beatification in 2010, more people have started visiting the crypt.
 With an average of more than 2000 visitors a day, it has become the most visited place in Granada, second only to the Alhambra.

 Fray Leopoldo was beatified on the 12th of September, 2010, in a ceremony that took place at the Armilla Military Air Base, attended by more than 60,000 people.
 The process, which started 64 years ago, led to the Church subsequently naming February 9 (the date of his death), as the day of Blessed Fray Leopoldo.